Sarah McLachlan: Awards and achievements

+received an Honorary Doctor of Laws degree from the University of Alberta in 2013, and was named Honorary Fellow at Douglas College in 2025.

 Kiwanis International presented McLachlan with the 2013 Kiwanis International World Service Medal to recognize her for founding the Sarah McLachlan School of Music, a free music school for at-risk youth in Vancouver, British Columbia.

-On November 20, 2013, McLachlan was recognized with an Honorary Doctor of Laws degree from the University of Alberta.

 In 2012, McLachlan was inducted into Canada's Walk of Fame.
 In May 2015, she received a Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.

 On April 2, 2017, at the Juno Awards ceremony, McLachlan was inducted into the Canadian Music Hall of Fame.

+In June 2018, McLachlan was awarded the Global Inspiration award at the 2018 SOCAN Awards "for her contributions to the music industry, for her profound impact on music education for Canadian youth through her School of Music, as well as for her acclaim as a songwriter in a career that's spanned 30 years".

+In 2024, McLachlan was inducted into the Canadian Songwriters Hall of Fame.

+On September 17, 2024, Canada Post released a stamp honouring McLachlan.

 Philanthropy

 Sarah McLachlan School of Music

-McLachlan also funds an outreach program in Vancouver that provides music education for inner city children.
-In 2007, the provincial government announced $500,000 in funding for the outreach program.
-Originating at the "Sarah McLachlan Music Outreach", this program evolved into the Sarah McLachlan School of Music.
-This program provided children with high quality music instruction in guitar, piano, percussion and choir.
+McLachlan funds an outreach program providing music education for inner city children.
+Having noticed that music programs were being cut from the school curriculum, McLachlan started a free music school in 2002 using money that she had earned from the Lilith Fair tour to give children access to music instruction.
+In 2007, the provincial government granted $500,000 in funding for the outreach program.
+Originating as the "Sarah McLachlan Music Outreach", this program evolved into the Sarah McLachlan School of Music (SoM).
+SoM provides at-risk children who have limited opportunities for music education with free instruction in guitar, piano, percussion and choir composing, songwriting, stage production, voice, choir, music theory and new media.

-In 2011 McLachlan opened the Sarah McLachlan School of Music in Vancouver, a free music school for at-risk youth.
-The School of Music provides group and private lessons to hundreds of young people every year.
-It is their goal that through music education, students will develop a love of the arts and have greater self-esteem.

-On May 25, 2016, the Sarah McLachlan School of Music expanded to Edmonton, Alberta, opening in Rundle Elementary School and Eastglen High School.
-The music school contains the same initiative as the Vancouver school.
+The school is housed in a converted bowling alley, donated in 2011 by the Wolverton Foundation.
+In 2016, the school expanded to Edmonton, Alberta, operating from MacEwan University.
+In 2024, SoM opened a program space in Douglas College in New Westminster.
+These music schools have the same initiatives as the Vancouver school.

+In the 2024/2025 school year, SoM provided group and private lessons to 1,754 students.
+Most students stay in SoM for 8 years, until they graduate from high school.